If you want to understand what’s an avoidant attachment, you are on the right article.

 Says positive psychology founder Martin Seligman:

-- Avoidant lack confidence, especially in social situations
+- Avoidant lack of confidence, especially in social situations

 - Avoidant regard people with suspicion, guilty until proven innocent (bitter cynicism, not positive cynicism)